What are the best business ideas for kids?

 When 12-year old Tony Guertin launched Tony’s Pet Sitting, he knew some customers might be apprehensive about handing over their best friend to a preteen.
 So what did he do?

 “The primary product that he has sold is his favorite team (Alabama) license plates.
-We found a distributor and buy 25 – 50 license plates at a time.
-He is making about $5 profit per license plate.”
+We found a distributor and buy 25-50 license plates at a time.
+He makes about $5 profit per license plate.”

 Entrepreneurship runs in the family: Michael has an online business (an ecommerce store) and encourages Noah to sell online as well.